Dog Shivering Causes: Normal Trembling vs. Warning Signs

 Joint weakness and osteoarthritis: Chronic joint pain in senior dogs manifests as trembling that is more pronounced after rest (post-rest stiffness) and after extended exercise.
 Cold weather reliably exacerbates symptoms.

 Cognitive Dysfunction Syndrome (CDS): The canine equivalent of dementia can present with trembling, disorientation, and disrupted sleep-wake cycles.
 CDS-related trembling tends to occur at night and is accompanied by signs like staring at walls, getting “stuck” in corners, or failing to recognize familiar people.
-Learn more in our dog cognitive dysfunction guide.

 When to See a Vet: A 3-Tier Checklist